Frequently Asked Questions about Sword & Spirit Seminary

 • Our Master of Divinity Program allows up to 20 credits for any combination of documented unaccredited coursework, pastoral ministry, missionary work, and exceptional life experience (per compatibility & approval).
 Administrative fees apply.

-• Our Doctorate of Ministries Program allows up to 15 credits for any combination of documented unaccredited coursework, pastoral ministry, missionary work, and exceptional life experience (per compatibility & approval).
-Administrative fees apply.
+• Our Doctor of Ministries Program does NOT allow credits for unaccredited coursework, pastoral ministry, missionary work, or exceptional life experience.

 Are the courses offered in TERMS (semesters) & on specific days and times?